 - 1. Remove the tarpaulin if covered.

-- Transport or move to the working area.
+- 2. Transport or move to the working area.

 - 3. Check

 - a.
+Hydraulic tank oil level.

-Electrical systems and components.
+- Electrical systems and components.

-- b.
+- c.
 Conveyor belts and drive systems.

-- c.
+- d.
 All hardware.
 Tighten as required.

-- d.
+- e.
 Air pressure in tires.
 Add as required.

 - 4. Replace any defective components.

 - 5. Go through the pre-operation checklist (Section 4.6) before starting.